GaloisInc/mctrace/release/README.md

     /mctrace-test/examples/full/read-write-syscall-PPC.4.inst 2>&1 >/dev/null | \
         extractor.py /mctrace-test/examples/full/read-write-syscall-PPC.4.json --extract --big-endian

-NOTE: if running the instrumented binary as above fails for a PPC binary, run this through `qemu-ppc` as follows:
+The Docker image's environment is configured to run PPC binaries such as this one in a PPC build of QEMU automatically.
+However, if that automatic emulation isn't working for some reason, QEMU can be run manually as follows:

     qemu-ppc /mctrace-test/examples/full/read-write-syscall-PPC.4.inst 2>&1 >/dev/null | \
         extractor.py /mctrace-test/examples/full/read-write-syscall-PPC.4.json --extract --big-endian